-In the next set of experiments, we test the performance of the protocols on the RANDOM topology.
-Figure 9a shows the cost of the protocols as a function of number of nodes, while keeping the network density fixed.
+In the next set of experiments, we test the performance of the protocols.
+Figure 7a shows the cost of the protocols as a function of number of nodes, while keeping the network density fixed.
 Note that the cost difference between the protocols is not greatly affected by the network size.
-So far, we have assumed that $P_1$ and $P_2$ have the same selectivity.
-We now test the effect of unbalanced selectivities at the selection predicates (Fig. 9b).
-For this experiment, we kept the product of the two selectivities fixed and varied the ratio $r = Sel(P_2)/Sel(P_1)$ .
-For various values of r we plot the energy consumption by the different protocols.
-Since $Sel(P_1) \neq Sel(P_2)$ , we split protocol DS to DS1 and DS2.
+So far, we have assumed that P_1 and P_2 have the same selectivity.
+We now test the effect of unbalanced selectivities at the selection predicates (Figure 7b).
+For this experiment, we kept the product of the two selectivities fixed and varied the ratio $r = Sel(P_2)/Sel(P_1)$.
+For various values of rwe plot the energy consumption by the different protocols.
+Since $Sel(P_1) \neq Sel(P_2)$, we split protocol DS to DS1 and DS2.
 DS1 is more efficient than DS2 for r > 1 and its cost decreases with r.
-As r increases, the number of sensors that qualify $P_1$ decreases, and so do the transmitted messages by DS1.
-Although the number of listeners (i.e., nodes that qualify $P_2$ ) increases, the listening (and reading) cost is significantly lower than the transmission cost (see Table 1), thus the overall cost of DS1 drops.
+As r increases, the number of sensors that qualify P_1 decreases, and so do the transmitted messages by DS1.
+Although the number of listeners (i.e., nodes that qualify P_2) increases, the listening (and reading) cost is significantly lower than the transmission cost (see Table 1), thus the overall cost of DS1 drops.
 On the other hand, the cost of DS2 (slightly) increases with r, due to the increased number of transmissions.
-Acquisitional protocols become more expensive with r, since the number of sensors that qualify either $P_1$ or $P_2$ increases.
+Acquisitional protocols get more expensive with r, since the sensors that qualify either P_1 or P_2 increase.6